jaynicka-arrieta/Parsetagram/README.md

 The following **required** functionality is completed:

+- [X] Style the login page to look like the real Instagram login page.
 - [X] User can sign up to create a new account using Parse authentication
 - [X] User can log in and log out of his or her account
 - [X] The current signed in user is persisted across app restarts